What to Expect of Your Top Attendants

 According to Kate Chynoweth, author of “The Bridesmaid Guide: Modern Advice on Etiquette, Parties, and Being Fabulous” (Chronicle Books, 2011), standard maid of honor tasks include: purchasing the bridesmaid dress and shoes; paying for professional makeup and hairstyling unless she can adequately do her own; attending at least one of the bride’s gown fittings; helping plan, co-host and contribute financially to the shower and bachelorette party; helping the bride on the wedding day in every way possible, including attending hair and makeup appointments; making sure the bridesmaids have the correct bouquets; holding the bride’s bouquet and groom’s ring during the ceremony; arranging the dress and veil during the vows, and bustling the bride’s train afterward; and being prepared to dance with a groomsman and/or give a toast at the reception.

-As for the best man, Yolanda Crous, features editor for Brides magazine, says you can expect him to: organize the bachelor party; coordinate the groomsmen’s rental tuxedos, and, if necessary, pick them up before the wedding; help the groom look his best on the big day, and make sure he gets to the ceremony on time; carry the bride’s ring down the aisle and either hold it or hand it to the officiant; keep track of the signed marriage license if the officiant gives the couple a copy; hold onto any checks given to the couple at the event; perform the first toast at the reception; and help give vendors tips and payments at the wedding, unless the bride’s father is handling it.
+As for the best man, Yolanda Crous, features and travel editor for Brides magazine, says you can expect him to: organize the bachelor party; coordinate the groomsmen’s rental tuxedos, and, if necessary, pick them up before the wedding; help the groom look his best on the big day, and make sure he gets to the ceremony on time; carry the bride’s ring down the aisle and either hold it or hand it to the officiant; keep track of the signed marriage license if the officiant gives the couple a copy; hold onto any checks given to the couple at the event; perform the first toast at the reception; and help give vendors tips and payments at the wedding, unless the bride’s father is handling it.

 Also perfectly reasonable: asking your besties to sign the wedding license and stand in the receiving line if there is one.